A History of LGBTQIA+ and Pride Month Marketing

 Source: Historica Graphica Collection/Heritage Images/Getty Images

-While the US media’s first documented portrayal of LGBTQIA+ people could be seen in the 1894 Dickson Experimental Sound Film—more famously known as The Gay Brothers—the roaring ‘20s saw more representation of LGBTQIA+ folk in art and media.
+While the U.S. media’s first documented portrayal of LGBTQIA+ people can be seen in the 1894 Dickson Experimental Sound Film—more famously known as The Gay Brothers—the 1920s saw an increased representation of LGBTQIA+ individuals in art and media.

-Lesbian/gay/bisexual/gender non-conforming and trans people had a major presence in Chicago’s South Side and in New York City (see: Gay New York by George Chauncey, 1940.)
+Lesbian/gay/bisexual/gender non-conforming and trans people had a significant presence in Chicago’s South Side and New York City (see: Gay New York by George Chauncey, 1940).

-With the economic boom of the roaring 20s came a time of normalized sexual liberation and less rigid gender expression.
-LGBTQIA+ performers with different intersectional identities made their presence known in various nightclubs in Chicago, New York and across the US, allowing for the growth of connections and the beginnings of a large network of friends, chosen family and opportunities for romantic partners.
+With the economic boom of the Roaring 20s came a time of normalized sexual liberation and less rigid gender expression.
+LGBTQIA+ performers with diverse intersectional identities made their presence known in various nightclubs in Chicago, New York, and across the United States, facilitating the growth of connections and laying the groundwork for an extensive network of friends, chosen family, and opportunities for romantic partners.

-And in 1924, Chicago-based army veteran Henry Gerber started the Society for Human Rights, the USA’s first LGBTQ+ rights organization.
+And in 1924, Chicago-based army veteran Henry Gerber founded the Society for Human Rights, the United States’ first LGBTQ+ rights organization.

 The Great Depression

-The 1929 stock market crash kicked off The Great Depression, a stark contrast to the lively years that preceded it.
-Whereas the ‘20s saw a rise in acceptance of the LGBTQIA+ community, the ‘30s saw a shocking reversal.
+The 1929 stock market crash marked the onset of the Great Depression, a stark contrast to the vibrant years that preceded it.
+While the 1920s saw a rise in acceptance of the LGBTQIA+ community, the 1930s saw a shocking reversal.

 World War II